mvarrieur/yankee-trail/src/pages/index.md

     - image: /img/img_1639.jpg
       text: >
-        Our Breakfast Restaurant is completely remodeled and opening Friday, Jun 25th!
+        Our Breakfast Restaurant is completely remodeled and opening Friday, Jun 26th!
 Our menu is planned and we look forward to providing our guests and the local community with a delicious hot meal to enjoy before beginning each day's adventure!
 Selections include your basic omelettes, pancakes, french toast, bacon and egg options, as well as pancake pops for those young at heart and incredible breakfast sandwiches on grilled french bread!
 Weekend specials also offered!
          Mmm....

+        The restaurant will be open every Thurs - Sun from 7:00 a.m. - noon.
     - image: /img/fullroom.jpg
       text: Our ten clean, over-sized motel rooms feature great family accommodations with many amenities.